 This leaflet is to help you understand what Diastematomyelia is, what tests you need and the implication of being diagnosed with Diastematomyelia for your baby and your family.

-What is the diastematomyelia?
+What is diastematomyelia?

 How does diastematomyelia happen?

 The spinal cord and the intradorsal nerve roots are split into two columns.
 This mass may be a bony, fibrous or cartilaginous septum that subdivides partially or completely the vertebral canal.
-The cleft may be found at any level, but in most cases is found at the lower thoracic or upper lumbar regions.
+The cleft may be found at any level, but in most cases is found in the lower thoracic or upper lumbar regions.
 Thoracic region is the one that runs from the base of the neck down to the abdomen and the lumbar region is the lower part of the back.

 Diastematomyelia acts as a restraint that slows the normal growth of the spinal cord by impeding the upward migration of the neural elements, with progressive neurologic deficits (abnormal function) in the limbs.
+Rarely, it can involve the bowel and bladder function as well depending on the extent of the severity.

 Should I have more tests done?